 Bachelor of Science in Nursing (BSN) Program

-Dominican University is pleased to announce that we now offer a Bachelor of Science in Nursing (BSN) Program.
-We are accepting online applications for the fall 2015 academic year.
-All prospective students apply via a centralized, online application located on the DU Nursing webpage.
+Dominican University is accepting online applications for the fall 2015 academic year in our newly-launched Bachelor of Science in Nursing (BSN) Program.
 The online application process allows prospective students to apply by submitting a single application which is reviewed by the Nursing Admissions Committee.

 Dominican University’s Bachelor of Science in Nursing program launched in 2014 with brand-new, state-of-the-art facilities, expert leadership and a commitment to preparing nurses to meet the multifaceted demands of healthcare today.

 As a program of Dominican’s undergraduate college, the Rosary College of Arts and Sciences, the BSN equips students with the knowledge to sit for and pass the NCLEX-RN examination, the skills to obtain licensure to practice as a registered professional nurse and the liberal arts perspective to use their talents in multiple settings and to make a positive contribution to the world.

 - Students study and practice in a brand-new, state-of-the-art clinical simulation laboratory facility constructed specifically for nursing.